Dhurv-G/OptiLearn/README.md

-# Let's create the markdown file content and save it in a file

-readme_content = """
 # **OptiLearn⚡ - Interactive Learning Assistant**

 OptiLearn⚡ is an interactive AI-powered learning assistant designed to enhance the educational experience through conversational AI, real-time video interactions, voice input, and a drawable canvas for interactive learning.
 It leverages cutting-edge AI models for responsive chat, voice feedback, and image recognition.